NexaMerchant/delivery_banlingkit/readme/CONFIGURE.rst

-CNE Express Iberic Web Services API doesn't provide shipping price calculation methods.
+Banlingkit Express Iberic Web Services API doesn't provide shipping price calculation methods.
 So you'll have to rely on Odoo standard methods selecting them in the field *Price method*.

-To configure your CNE Express services, go to:
+To configure your Banlingkit Express services, go to:

 #. *Inventory/Sales > Configuration > Delivery methods* and create a new one.
 #.
-Choose *CNE Express* as provider.
+Choose *Banlingkit Express* as provider.
 #.
-Configure your CNE credentials: contract, agency, customer code, user and password.
+Configure your Banlingkit credentials: contract, agency, customer code, user and password.
 #.
 Configure your label format:

    - Single: Thermal printer (single label).